Mexico

 SOCIAL INSURANCE NUMBER

-Kindly make sure that all your workers have a valid current Social Insurance Number (SIN).
-If any of your workers does not receive a SIN after their arrival in Canada, please contact Service Canada or Central Index at: 1-800-206-7218 immediately.
-It is extremely important to double-check the status of the workers’ SIN upon their arrival to the workplace.
+Please make sure that all your workers have a valid and current Social Insurance Number (SIN) upon their arrival.
+If a WORKER does not receive a SIN after arriving in Canada, please contact Service Canada or Central Index at: 1-800-206-7218

 INFORMATION UPON ARRIVAL

-PERSONAL MAIL CORRESPONDENCE OF WORKERS
+PERSONAL MAIL OF WORKERS

 It is an obligation of the EMPLOYER to keep any relevant documents for the period of time required by Canadian regulations.
-The Mexican Consulates do not keep backup copies of the employer-worker labor relationship documents.